Tours and courses by certified dive masters & tour guides speaking English, Spanish and French.

 Everything You Wanted To Know About Bull Sharks, But Were Too Afraid To Ask

-If you love scuba diving, then bull shark diving near Playa del Carmen is one for the wish list!
-For this extreme scuba diving experience, you’ll need your Advanced Open water certificate.
+If you love scuba diving, then bull shark diving in Playa del Carmen should definitely be on your bucket list!
+For this exciting scuba diving experience, you’ll need your Advanced Open water certificate.
 The best time to go is from November to March.
 This is when the bull sharks migrate to give birth.
-You’ll get qualified diving guides who are very strict on safety measures so you’ll be secure as you dive with these powerful creatures.
+You will get experienced instructors as guides who are very strict on safety measures so your only worry is not to run out of memory on your camera when you dive with these powerful creatures.

 Bull Shark Data

 Here are some bull shark facts:

 Bull sharks have black-tipped fins and grey backs.
 The stomach area is white.

 Bull sharks lack any specific facial features or markings.